Horn Creek Baptist Church – Edgefield, South Carolina

 South Carolina | SC Picture Project | Edgefield County Photos | Horn Creek Baptist Church

-Horn Creek Baptist Church in Edgefield was incorporated in 1790, and this meeting house was built in 1822.
-It is one of the oldest Baptist churches in the upper part of South Carolina.
+Horn Creek Baptist Church in Edgefield was founded in 1790, shortly after a Revolutionary War skirmish took place on this site.
+This simple meeting house was built for the congregation in 1822.
+Horn Creek is one of the oldest Baptist churches in the upper part of South Carolina, and the church structure reflects the uncomplicated style of the early Baptist settlers, though the interior features decorative painted designs.

 Today the church is owned by the Edgefield County Historical Society.
 Plans are in place to restore the historic church, and construction of a cottage began in the Spring of 2104 on the property to house a caretaker to help prevent future vandalism of the church.
 The cottage was dedicated on March 29, 2015.